HITAM-EPICS/sahaya/docs/index.md

 Sahaya provides an opportunity to individuals who want to make a positive impact in the society by empowering, enriching and encouraging under-priviliged school going children

-## [Download Release 1](https://github.com/HITAM-EPICS/sahaya/releases/download/v1.0-alpha/sahaya.apk) (Uninstall Previous Version, if Installed)
+## [Download Sahaya App](https://github.com/HITAM-EPICS/sahaya/releases/download/v1.0/sahaya.apk) (Uninstall Previous Version, if Installed)

 <hr/>